Tips For a Successful Fall Bike Trip

 Slow Your Roll with a Bike Escape this Fall

 1) Plan Ahead: A little advance research to plan your route, pack supplies and plan your stops will go a long way.
-Local bike rental companies like Lewes Cycle Sports can offer advice and maps for easy, medium and advanced routes, depending on your ability and the desired distance you want to cover.
+Local bike rental companies like Lewes Cycle Sports and Pedego Electric Bikes can offer advice and maps for easy, medium and advanced routes, depending on your ability and the desired distance you want to cover.

 2) Enjoy the Journey: There’s something about a ride ‘en plein air’ that really puts you in touch with nature.
 You can hear the birds, smell the leaves, and feel the wind in your hair.
 If you’re an amateur photographer, be sure to pack your camera and plan stops for capturing the magnificent views.
 Bonus points if you are able to catch a sunrise or a sunset at one of these locations.
 For nature lovers, the Delaware Bay is a birdwatcher's paradise and it is one of the greatest places in the U.S. to see a large and diverse collection of birds year-round.